The Königssee lake is known as the most beautiful lake in Germany with its emerald shine and mountains surrounding the lake.

 The village is not really a typical village inhabited by locals but more like a little tourist spot for visitors from around the world.

-Cars and buses are parked on the massive open-air car parking space near the lake.
+Cars and buses are parked in the massive open-air car parking space near the lake, which is an 8-minute walk to Schönau am Königssee and the lake shores.

-In Schönau itself, you get to stroll about, enjoy authentic regional food in a restaurant, buy a boat tour ticket, or n summer you can go for a swim too.
+In Schönau itself, you get to stroll about, enjoy authentic regional food in a restaurant, buy a boat tour ticket, or in summer, you can go for a swim too.

 🚢 Boat tours

-The boat tours are organized by the Bayerische Seenschifffahrt Königssee and tickets can be bought next to the port in the various ticket counters.
+The boat tours are organized by the Bayerische Seenschifffahrt Königssee with electric boats that can take up to 40 persons.

 The second is a longer tour, and a little more pricey option, to Salet and the lake Obersee (a small mountain lake on top of the Königssee).